Ghost Theme Structure & Organization

 A new directory called members should be created with the above 3 files. account.hbs - is the template to render a logged in user account page signin.hbs - is the template to rendering the sign in page signup.hbs - this template will render the sign up page

-After the templates are created you have to tell ghost where these files can be found and for this routes.yaml file can be used.
+After the templates are created you have to tell Ghost where these files can be found, and you can do that using routes.yaml.
 Read more about routing.

 An example of routes.yaml file: